Updated on September 8, 2016

 Ameraucanas are sometimes called the "Easter Egg Chicken" because they lay green, blue or olive eggs as well as brown.
 Many places list "Araucanas" but they are really "Ameraucanas."
 Araucanas are rumpless and have ear tufts (tufts of feathers that grow from the ear).
 Ameraucanas, however, have a tail and a beard or muff (which is a group of feathers located under the chin).
 Our mixed color Ameraucanas are not of APA Standard quality.
 They lay an assortment of colors of eggs though only eggs of "greenish" shades are incubated.
 Our Black Ameraucanas and Blue Ameraucanas are both selected for the APA Standard.
 While the APA Standard calls for a blue egg, I've yet to ever see in anyone's Ameraucana flock what I would call a "blue" egg.
 Most I've seen are shades of "greenish blue".
 This is why we list ours as laying a greenish blue egg.
 Ameraucanas have a pea comb.

 Ameraucana ("Easter Eggers") (MISC) A mixture of types and colors.
 These are not exhibition stock, but are very good sized and make a hardy dual purpose fowl.
 While we select for all breeders to have beards (muff of feathers under the chin), occasionally, some chicks will not.
 Egg color will vary between pale green, olive green, occasionally brown, or olive green with brown spots.
-Chicks $3.25 each (20) (SOLD OUT THROUGH 7/5/16)
+Chicks $3.25 each (20) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Black Ameraucana (MISC) We were fortunate to obtain two different blood lines from show quality stock.
 These are pure black birds with beards and they lay greenish blue eggs.
-Chicks $5.50 each (15)(SOLD OUT THROUGH 7/5/16)
+Chicks $5.50 each (15)(SOLD OUT THROUGH THE REMAINDER OF 2016)

 Blue Ameraucana (MISC) Typical blue genetics.
 (See Poultry Glossary Page for "Blue Genetics" explanation.)
 Bearded layers of blue green eggs.
-Chicks $5.50 (10) (SOLD OUT THROUGH 7/5/16)
+Chicks $5.50 (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 This is an APA group based upon the principle that they were all developed and perfected here in North America.
 As a general rule these birds all have yellow skin and legs.
 The breeds in this class are listed in the APA Standard unless otherwise noted.